BLOG / How Gamification is Different From Traditional Learning

 Students who received challenge-based gamification amplified their performance by up to 89.45% compared to those who only listened to lectures.

-Gamification improves cognitive development.
+Gamification improves cognitive development and student achievement.

 Research shows that digital games can shape the brain and behavior.
 They can change regions of the brain responsible for visuospatial and attention skills, making them more efficient.